vincentjzy/OpenCorr/4_Processing_methods.md

 ![image](./img/oc_icgn.png)
 *Figure 4.2.3.
 Parameters and methods included in ICGN object*

-(4) EpipolarSearch (oc_epipolar_search.h and oc_epipolar_search.cpp), Epipolar constraint aided search for stereo matching.
+(4) EpipolarSearch (oc_epipolar_search.h and oc_epipolar_search.cpp), epipolar constraint aided search for stereo matching.
 Figure 4.2.4 shows the parameters and methods included in this object.
 The method uses the epipolar constraint between the two views to search the counterpart (in view2) of a point (in view1), narrowing the searching range within a part of epipolar line.
 The searching range centered at the intersection of epipolar line and its normal line crossing a point estimated according to an initial displacement and a guess of parallax.
 The searching step is limited to a couple pixels (less than the convergence radius of ICGN algorithms).
 Users may refer to our paper (Lin et al. Opt Laser Eng, 2022, 149:106812) for details of principle and implementation.
 This method calls ICGN2D1 method with lenient convergence criterion and less iteration to guarantee roughly accurate matching in trials, and reserve the result with highest ZNCC value, which can be fed into ICGN2D2 method for high accuracy matching.
 A simple example (test_3d_reconstruction_epipolar.cpp in folder /samples) demonstrates the reconstruction of a 3D point cloud using this method.
 Another example (test_3d_reconstruction_epipolar_sift.cpp in folder /samples) demonstrates how combine the EpipolarSearch method and SIFT features to achieve a significantly improved efficiency.

 Parameters: